 The program was developed to specifically work with First Nation youth to further develop their hockey skills and knowledge, but more importantly, teach them the importance of living healthy active lifestyles, how to be positive role models, and how to become future leaders in their communities.
 The 3|NOLANS came up with the idea to host their own hockey schools as a way to reach and impact the lives of First Nation youth across Canada.
 After years of being contracted to work for other First Nation and non-First Nation owned and operated hockey schools, the 3|NOLANS decided to create their own hockey school as a way to use their names to attract First Nation youth to the hockey rink, then more importantly, teach them life skills outside of the hockey rink that will take them to great places as they embark on their lives into adulthood.

 Ted Nolan was born into a large family on the Garden River First Nation in northern Ontario in 1958.
 The 3rd youngest of twelve children, in a house lacking electricity and plumbing, Ted learned resilience from his parents Stan and Rose.
 From his mother, he received pride in his heritage and that helped...

 A proud Ojibway from the Garden River First Nation in Ontario, Brandon grew up constantly playing outside, and in the winter months, there was only one place you could find him, playing on the outdoor rink.
 "I remember playing outside as much as I could, constantly working on improving...

-Jordan, although only 26 years old, has accomplished so much in his young and inspiring life.
+Jordan has already accomplished so much in his young and inspiring life.
 A 2-time Stanley Cup Champion with the LA Kings, Jordan is looked upon as an up and coming positive role model in First Nation communities across Canada.
 Like his father and brother, Jordan grew up in Garden...

 INSPIRE!
 INSPIRE!
 INSPIRE!